Tipping In Greece: How To Tip In Greece

 What is the tipping % in Greece?

-There’s no set amount you should tip, but 10% is a good starting point.
+There’s no exact amount you should tip, but 10% is a good starting point.

 Should I tip at all-inclusive resorts in Greece?

 Tipping the housecleaning and waiting for staff at these establishments is not required.
-However, it’s always appreciated.
+However, it is a token of appreciation for their hard work.

 Comment